meilisearch/documentation/learn/cookbooks/update_cloud.md

-# Update Meilisearch on the cloud
+# Update Meilisearch on cloud platforms

 ::: danger
 This guide does not work for versions below v0.15.
 For more information, [contact support](https://discord.gg/meilisearch)